farleyrunkel/qollama/README.md

   - **scripts**: Scripts for getting information from the server and processing
 - **tests**: Test cases and testing-related code.

+## Installation

+### Prerequisites

+- Qt 5 or higher
+- C++11 or higher
+- CMake
+- Git
+- Python 3 or higher
+- ollama-server

 ### Steps

 1. **Clone the Repository**: